What You Need to Know About Pharmacy Technician

 - Receive and store incoming supplies, verify quantities against invoices, check for outdated medications in current inventory, and inform supervisors of stock needs and shortages.

 - Answer telephones, responding to questions or requests.

 - Receive written prescription or refill requests and verify that information is complete and accurate.

 - Clean and help maintain equipment or work areas and sterilize glassware, according to prescribed methods.

-What a Pharmacy Technician Should Know
+Qualities of a Pharmacy Technician

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.